Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 -  ***Known issues***:

    -  In current version, only the WebM muxer is supported.
-Hence, HttpEndpoint generated media flows can be only consumed by browsers supporting that format (i.e. Firefox an Chrome).
-Future versions will also support MP4 making HttpEndpoint compatible with Microsoft IE and Safari.
+Hence, the HTTP endpoints generated media flows can be only consumed by browsers supporting that format (i.e. Firefox an Chrome).
+Future versions will also support MP4 making HTTP endpoints compatible with Microsoft IE and Safari.
    -  It is known a bad behaviour with Chrome when the *service URL* is placed in the address bar of the browser.
 This is due to a